-- a A matter personal to a member of staff that is being considered by a meeting of Ashington Town Council OR the Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of Council, the Chair of the Personnel Committee, and the Leader of the Council, OR their counterparts, if not available, of absence occasioned by illness or other reason and that person shall report such absence to the Council of Committee at its next meeting. - The Chair of Council, Chair of Personnel Committee and Leader of the Council, OR their counterparts, if not available, shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk/RFO.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of Personnel Committee, or in their absence, the vice-Chair of the Personnel Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Personnel Committee.

-- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by a member of staff relates to the Chair of the Council, the Chair of the Personnel Committee or the Leader of the Council, this shall be communicated to the respective Vice-Chair or to another member of the Personnel Committee, which shall be reported back and progressed by resolution of Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of Council, the Chair of the Personnel Committee, and the Leader of the Council, OR their counterparts of absence occasioned by illness or other reason and that person shall report such absence to Personnel Committee at its next meeting. - c The Chair of Council, the Chair of the Personnel Committee, and the Leader of the Council, OR their counterparts shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of Council, the Chair of the Personnel Committee, and the Leader of the Council, OR their counterparts in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Personnel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chair of Council, the Chair of the Personnel Committee, or the Leader of the Council, this shall be communicated to another member of Personnel Committee, which shall be reported back and progressed by resolution of Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).